lastcoolnameleft/how-to-punkin-chunkin/README.md

 * [Catapult](https://en.wikipedia.org/wiki/Catapult) - a ballistic device used to launch a projectile a great distance without the aid of gunpowder or other propellants
 * [Trebuchet](https://en.wikipedia.org/wiki/Trebuchet) - uses a rotating arm with a sling attached to the tip to launch a projectile
 * Ergo: a trebuchet is a type of catapult
+  - e.g. All squares are rectangles, but not all rectangles are squares

 ---